isfopo/drum-sequencer/README.md

 |     |     |     |     |     |     |     |     |
 |  x  |     |     |     |     |     |     |     |

 This mode allows you to switch between and save different patterns.
 A pattern can be saved in 16 different slots, represented by the 16 buttons on the left side of the board.
-To swtich patterns, enter this mode and press any of the slot buttons, causing the pattern to be played instantly.
-A slot that is empty, with no pattern in it, is not lit, whereas if there is a pettern in the slot it is lit.
+To switch patterns, enter this mode and press any of the slot buttons, causing the pattern to be played instantly.
+A slot that is empty, with no pattern in it, is not lit, whereas if there is a pattern in the slot it is lit.
 Switching to any other slot will cause the current pattern to be saved in the current slot.